 “But ultimately, Mark was saying, ‘This is a huge problem at Logan Pass, and if we don’t use this method, we’ll have to do something else,’ ” says Amy Dempster, marketing director for Glacier National Park Conservancy.
 “We figured this would be a proactive step rather than reactive.”

 Gracie isn’t the first domesticated animal to manage wild animals at national parks.
 During the 1990s, Glacier rangers contracted with Wind River Bear Institute to have trainers and their Karelian dogs successfully manage habituated roadside bears in the Many Glacier area.
 North of Glacier and over the Canadian border, Waterton Lakes National Park rangers contract with a service to use dogs to move habituated deer out of the Waterton townsite before they give birth.
 It has reduced the number of dangerous encounters between people and deer protecting their fawns.

-Going into her third season in 2018, Gracie’s successes have become a model for managing wildlife and educating people on the dangers of approaching and feeding wildlife.
+Going into her fourth season in 2019, Gracie’s successes have become a model for managing wildlife and educating people on the dangers of approaching and feeding wildlife.

 “We realize it's one of the few places where you can still see bighorn sheep,” Biel says, referring to the park.
 “People can still see wildlife, take photos and stay a safe distance from wildlife.”